openebs-archive/openebs-docs/docs/architecture.md

 m-apiserver is also responsible for creating deployment specification files required for creating the volume pods.
 After generating these specification files, it invokes kube-apiserver for scheduling the pods accordingly.
 At the end of volume provisioning by the OpenEBS PV provisioner, a Kubernetes object PV is created and is mounted on the application pod.
 The PV is hosted by the controller pod which is supported by a set of replica pods in different nodes.
 The controller pod and replica pods are part of the data plane and are described in more detail in the [Storage Engines](/docs/next/storageengine.html) section.

 Another important task of the m-apiserver is volume policy management.
-OpenEBS provides very granular specification for expressing policies. m-apiserver interprets these yaml specifications, converts them into enforceable components and enforces them through volume-management sidecars.
+OpenEBS provides very granular specification for expressing policies. m-apiserver interprets these YAML specifications, converts them into enforceable components and enforces them through volume-management sidecars.

 ### Maya Volume Exporter